 Hard skills are tangible skills that are usually acquired through training or education; these are often the first things listed on job postings.
 Some hard skills include the ability to write, solve equations, or operate machinery.
-Soft skills are intangible skills typically related to interpersonal skills that oftentimes can’t be taught but are developed over time.
-Some examples are the ability to interpret body language, be empathetic, or come up with new solutions.

 Almost every business is computer- and internet-based, so basic technological skills are a must.
 While most everyone knows they should have proficiency in common programs such as Microsoft Office Suite, going beyond that by being familiar with industry-specific software is definitely a plus.
 Additionally, social networking is another crucial skill employers seek.

 2. Technical knowledge